Halloween Safety Info and Tips

 - "Fake" Weapons in your costume?
 Choose fakes that look fake but always remember, not everyone can tell the difference.

 If you SEE something, SAY something.
 Halloween is popular with criminals too.
 While you are out in your neighbourhood, keep your eyes open for criminal or suspicious activity, including arson, vandalism and property damage, and report what you see to the Coquitlam RCMP.
 In an emergency call 9-1-1, otherwise call our non-emergency line at 604-945-1550.
 We cannot follow up on crime reports submitted via email, text or social media.
+You can report some crime online.

 Community Safety Tips